lucee/lucee-docs/docs/03.reference/02.tags/loginuser/tag.md

 categories:
 ---

-Identifies an authenticated user to ColdFusion.
+Identifies an authenticated user to Lucee.
 Specifies the user ID and roles.
 Used within a cflogin tag.